aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 - Ability to deploy Kubernetes clusters from the Rancher Management Console.
 - Ability to deploy Kubernetes Applications from the Rancher Management Console.
 - Ability to deploy EKS Applications and Helm Charts from EKS or Rancher Management Console.
-- Understanding of best-practices for deploying and managing Kubernetes with AWS and Rancher.
+- Understanding of best practices for deploying and managing Kubernetes with AWS and Rancher.
-- Understanding of best-practices for securing and managing Software Supply Chains with AWS and Rancher.
+- Understanding of best practices for securing and managing Software Supply Chains with AWS and Rancher.

 ## Workshop Audience